openbridge/embedded-api/product_information.md

 > | channel_ids | `JSON` | Remote identity associated with the associated profile. |

 ### Youtube Video Insights

+Youtube Video Insights requires a channgel ID associated with the remote identity attached to the subsciption.
+A list of available channgel ID can be requested from the Openbridge Service API.

 __Product Attributes__
 > | Key | Value |